Crops API

 How crops are created

-2. Automatically via inline crop badges: when a MediaHub field has crop presets configured, the page editor auto-generates a centred crop for each preset at render time using ensureCropImage().
+3. Automatically via inline crop badges: when a MediaHub field has crop presets configured, the page editor auto-generates a crop for each preset at render time, using the asset's focus point when set.
 The editor sees a filled badge and can click it to adjust the position.
+These are field-level crops — see below.

-3. Programmatically via the API: calling ensureCropImage() in template code creates a centred crop on first call and returns it on subsequent calls.
+4. Programmatically via the API: calling ensureCropImage() in template code creates a crop on first call (focus-aware since v1.17.0) and returns it on subsequent calls.
+The result is a library crop.

-In all three cases the result is the same: a real crop page that appears in the asset's Crops table, is independently selectable in page reference fields, and can be adjusted by an editor at any time. ensureCropImage() never overwrites a crop that an editor has manually positioned.
+In all cases the result is a real crop page that can be adjusted by an editor at any time. ensureCropImage() never overwrites a crop that an editor has manually positioned.
+The difference is scope: library crops are global and visible in the asset's Crops table; field-level crops are scoped to a specific page and field.

 Crops are accessed through the parent asset's API.
 The crop page itself also has convenience methods for its own image and metadata.